 Another type of matrix repair, called MACI, has recently been approved by the FDA for use in cartilage defects.
 Many of the same principles apply.
 These include exposing the marrow and providing a stimulating environment to induce cartilage repair.

-The third step is to augment the repair with bioactive growth factors and lubricating injections from PRP, amniotic fluid, and hyaluronic acid.
+The third step is to augment the repair with bioactive growth factors and lubricating injections from PRP and hyaluronic acid.
 The data is clear: These factors recruit the body’s own reparative cells (called stem cell-derived cells, or MSCs) to the site of injury.
 This accelerates healing and, most likely, solves the problems that microfracture alone could not.

 The microfracture failures and joint pain that so many people live with are no longer a curse.
 The pain is a siren call: Get thee to a physician, and never let a treatment of the past define your future.